 The leg lift is a bodyweight exercise that works all of your muscles, including lower and upper abs, hamstrings, lower back, quadriceps, and hip flexors.
 However, the muscle it targets will depend on the form you use and your starting position.

-To target the rectus abdominis muscle on the front of your abdomen, use the leg hip raises.
+Use the leg hip raises to target the rectus abdominis muscle on the front of your abdomen.
 In this exercise, you raise both your hips and legs.
-Then, hang from a high horizontal bar, bend both your hips and knees as you lift your knees to your shoulders, or maintain your knees relatively straight as you raise your feet to the bar.
+Then, hang from a high horizontal bar, bend your hips and knees as you lift your knees to your shoulders, or maintain your knees relatively straight as you raise your feet to the bar.

 You can get the same outcomes by performing comparable actions while clutching parallel bars or lying on a bench.
 We also call lying leg-hip lifts reverse crunches.